 10. Have you made Oracle Cloud purchases within the past 24 months?

-- Oracle is aggressively pushing its cloud.
+Oracle is aggressively pushing its cloud.
 In fact, a number of UpperEdge clients have experienced pressure from their Oracle sales reps to make some cloud purchases to “resolve” an ongoing audit.
-Organizations having recently acquired some Oracle cloud subscriptions may deter audits for on premise licenses so as not to deter continued cloud investments with Oracle.
+Organizations that recently acquired some Oracle cloud subscriptions may deter audits for on-premise licenses so as not to deter continued cloud investments with Oracle.

-While we cannot predict every Oracle audit scenario, the business events and scenarios listed above represent some of the top red flags targeted by Oracle LMS.
-A good understanding of these triggers will allow your organization to better prepare for an audit by ensuring you have the appropriate internal policies and procedures in place to accurately monitor your licensing usage in accordance with your license entitlements.
-For additional information on what to expect during an Oracle software audit, here is a link to an earlier blog post from our team at UpperEdge.
+While we cannot predict every Oracle audit scenario, the business events listed above represent some of the top red flags targeted by Oracle LMS.
+A good understanding of these triggers will allow your organization to better prepare for an audit to ensure you have the appropriate internal policies and procedures in place to accurately monitor your licensing usage in accordance with your license entitlements.